Laurentius Petri: Family

-His wife was Elizabeth Didriksdotter daughter of Didrik the Mint Master and Birgitta Kristiernsdotter Vasa (paternal cousin of Gustav I of Sweden).
-They were betrothed on 23 September 1531, after Laurentius Petri married Gustav I of Sweden to Catherine of Saxe-Lauenburg.
-Two daughters were born in the marriage: Margaret, who married Laurentius Petri Gothus (They had two daughters) and Magdalene, who married Abraham Angermannus.
+His wife was Elizabeth Didriksdotter, daughter of Didrik the Master of the Mint and Birgitta Kristiernsdotter Vasa (paternal cousin of Gustav I of Sweden).
+They were betrothed on 23 September 1531, after Laurentius Petri had officiated at the marriage of Gustav I of Sweden to Catherine of Saxe-Lauenburg.
+The marriage produced two daughters: Margaret, who married Laurentius Petri Gothus (they had two daughters) and Magdalene, who married Abraham Angermannus.